Conserving T-matrix theory of superconductivity: Gap and self-consistency

+The Eliashberg equation is a simple approximation of the present RSC theory: the reduced self-energy is approximated by the Migdal self-energy,

+The Migdal self-energy is included in the T-matrix as its first-order approximation, ${\mathcal{T}}\approx D$, of the exchange channel; one may compare the summation in \eqref{Migdal} with expression \eqref{Sqex}.
+It is easy to inlcude the singlet and direct-triplet channel at first order since they yield the mean field of Hartree type.
+This contribution is usually ignored for the phonon-mediated interaction, however.

-Apparently, in the well developed superconducting state the present theory asymptotically approaches the Eliashberg theory.
-There are some differences, however.
-In the present theory all processes, normal and pairing, are treated within the same T-matrix approximation.
-In the Eliashberg theory the normal processes are in the Migdal (or Born) approximation while the pairing covered by equations for anomalous functions is described by the approximation corresponding to the T-matrix.
+We see that in the superconducting state the RSC theory closely parallels the Eliashberg theory, albeit with some differences.
+In the RSC theory all processes, whether they be normal collisions or Cooper pairing, are treated within the same T-matrix approximation.
+In the Eliashberg theory the normal processes are in the Migdal approximation while the pairing is covered by equations for the $\phi$ which is described by the approximation corresponding to the T-matrix.

-Detail discussion of a region near the critical temperature is beyond the scope of this paper.
-We merely state that the single-channel approximation \eref{ap6} can be simply modified to non-zero pair momentum giving again the familiar equation for the anomalous functions.
-It implies that phase fluctuations of the gap function are the same as those following from the time dependent Ginzburg-Landau theory.
-There are, however, differences in excitation spectrum of noncondensed bound pairs.
-The mean-field theories of Eliashberg type ignore these excitations.
-The KM approximation overestimates their density \cite{CSTL05} having quadratic dispersion relation for bound pairs.
-In a next paper it will be shown that the present theory yields an energy gap between condensed and noncondensed pairs.